INSTRUCTIONS FOR TAKING PHOTOS TO SUBMIT TO ETICK.CA

 The identification of ticks based on a photo can be difficult since they are often small and/or engorged with blood.
 A good view of the key features and a crisp image are therefore essential to identify which species of tick you found.

-→ Ticks can be quickly killed/immobilized by being placed in a freezer for 10-30 minutes.
+→ Ticks can be quickly immobilized by placing them in a freezer for 10-30 minutes.
 This step is not necessary but can make it easier to take a photo and send specimens in the mail if requested.

 Recommended devices for taking photos: